 11 Common Animals in the Great Smoky Mountains

-The (Smokies) Great Smoky Mountains Park is home to dozens of wildlife.
+The Great Smoky Mountains National Park is home to dozens of wildlife species.
 Some are pretty friendly; others prefer to stay out of sight, while others are dangerous and can pose a threat if not treated with proper respect.
 So, when you visit this amazing Park, keep a keen eye on its inhabitants – from a safe distance.

 The Great Smoky Mountains are rich in biodiversity and scenic beauty.
-The landscape stretches over 500,000 acres between the States of Tennessee and North Carolina.
+The landscape stretches over 522,000 acres across Tennessee and North Carolina.

-The Great Smokies National Park forms the largest wilderness making the area one of the crown jewels of the ecosystem, east of the Mississippi River.
+Great Smoky Mountains National Park protects one of the largest undeveloped areas in the eastern United States, making the area one of the crown jewels of the ecosystem, east of the Mississippi River.
 The Park includes wildlife, waterfalls, highland pastures, fresh mountain streams, high mountains, and extensive forests.

 Common Animals Found in the Great Smoky Mountains